Fundraising/Grantsmanship

 • Fundraising opportunities that are feasible are acted on.

-• Grant awards and fundraising activities support the long-range plan.
+• Grant awards and fundraising activities support the library’s strategic plan.

 Learning Objectives:

-1. Identify public and private funders for facilities, services and grants.
+1. Identifies public and private funders for library facilities, services and grants.

-2. Analyze resources, programs, publications, and trends regarding available outside funding.
+2. Analyzes resources, programs, publications, and trends regarding available external funding.